ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 ### Demo

 Use the demo below to add block elements like tables, images or nested lists and see the document retain ordering and list styles.
+Use the toolbar buttons to insert new ordered {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} and unordered lists {@icon @ckeditor/ckeditor5-list/theme/icons/bulletedlist.svg Insert unordered list} list items.

 {@snippet features/lists-document}